What is the Ferrari Dino 308 GT4?

 Today, the design feels honest.
 Purposeful.
 Free of nostalgia.

-But in the early 1970s, it challenged expectations — and the Ferrari buyers were rarely forgiving of such challenges.
+But in the early 1970s, it challenged expectations — Ferrari buyers weren’t exactly known for their tolerance of surprises.

-With a twist: Design & Bertone > Read More
+With a twist: Ferrari Dino 308 GT4 Design and Bertone Styling > Read More

 "Its crisp, angular lines contrasted sharply with Pininfarina’s softer, more flowing design language of the era"